Neurotech-Davis/our-website/README.md

 9. for configuring as a single-page app, typed "Y"
 10. for setting up automatic builds and deploys with Github, typed "N"

-***Modifications***
+***Guide Modifications***
-1. ignored 'build' folder - don't need it just a formality for the steps above
+11. ignored 'build' folder - don't need it just a formality for the steps above
-2. ran $ npm run build
+12. ran $ npm run build
-3. changed firebase.json line 3 ("public":"build") to "public":"<name of folder created in step 2>"
+13. changed firebase.json line 3 ("public":"build") to "public":"<name of folder created in step 2>"
    (in our case the folder was called 'dist')
-4. created a new directory called .gitub $ mkdir .github
+14. created a new directory called .gitub $ mkdir .github
-5. inside .gitub created a directory called workflows $ cd .github; mkdir workflows
+15. inside .gitub created a directory called workflows $ cd .github; mkdir workflows
-6. inside workflows created a github actions file called main $ cd workflows; touch main.yml
+16. inside workflows created a github actions file called main $ cd workflows; touch main.yml
-7. copied the yml file in step 5 in the guide
+17. copied the yml file in step 5 in the guide
-8. modified part of the 'Archive Production Artifact' and 'Download Artifact' sections
+18. modified part of the 'Archive Production Artifact' and 'Download Artifact' sections
  1. replaced 'build' to with folder name from step 2 ('dist') (changes were 'with: name: dist path: dist')
  2. replaced version of action to 'v3'
   (changes were 'uses: actions/upload-artifact@v3' and 'uses: actions/download-artifact@v3')
-9. Checked last line of main.yml file secret name matched the secret created in **Deploying to Firebase** step 4
+19. Checked last line of main.yml file secret name matched the secret created in **Deploying to Firebase** step 4
-9. uploaded changes to github $ git add .; git commit -m "changes"; git push
+20. uploaded changes to github $ git add .; git commit -m "changes"; git push
-10. our push manually triggered github actions to run starting a build & deploying website to firebase :)
+21. our push manually triggered github actions to run starting a build & deploying website to firebase :)

 **Using a Custom Domain**